 Throughout the program, you will get access to the following:

-- Private weekly classes with an expert about a topic relevant to early stage founders
+- Private weekly classes with a successful entrepreneur about a topic relevant to early stage founders

-- A network of other founders in similar stages of their companies
+- A network of other founders at a similar stage

 - Opportunity to pitch to group of investors during our demo day at the end of the program

 Will I get funding for my startup / idea?

 The 10-week program will conclude with a session on how to raise capital for your startup, led by an investor.
 In addition, at our virtual Demo Day, you will have the opportunity to pitch accredited investors for capital.
 ONESIXONE has officially launched its own venture capital fund in February 2022, and we will typically be investing in companies that participate in our program.

 Essentially, you are not guaranteed any funding, but if you complete the program, put in the work, participate in all sessions and your startup looks promising at the end of the 10 weeks — we will put you in front of numerous investors and will play an active role in helping you get the funding you need to scale.

 Do I need to move to Gainesville, FL for this program?

 No. Our program is 100% remote.
 All of the sessions will be hosted through zoom.